SDGforskning/sdg-strings/SDG14_query_action_WoS.md

       OR "key species" OR "keystone species" OR "foundation species" OR "habitat forming species" OR "productivity" OR "food production" OR "fish stock$" OR "fishery" OR "fisheries" OR "aquaculture" OR ("no-take" NEAR/3 ("area*" OR "zone*"))
+      OR "Habitats directive"
+      OR "CBD" OR "HELCOM" OR "OSPAR" OR "UNEP"
-      OR "Conservation of Antarctic Marine Living Resources"
+      OR "Conservation of Antarctic Marine Living Resources" OR "CCAMLR" OR "Lima convention" OR "Nairobi convention" OR "Noumea convention" OR "Barcelona convention" OR "World heritage convention"
       OR "International coral reef initiative"
       )
 )